-Why raw milk should not be banned does not rely on an argument based on health benefits, rather the onus is on the government to provide sufficcient data and evidence; including a clear risk analysis, to support their position that raw milk is a 'dangerous food'.
+Why raw milk should be available and legal to those who wish to drink it does not rely on an argument based on raw milk health benefits, rather the onus is on the government to provide sufficcient data and evidence; including a clear risk analysis, to support their position that raw milk is a ‘dangerous food’.

 Raw Milk is a natural foodstuff, which as with any other food carries certain risks, but there is a growing body of evidence to support a history of anecdotal but widespread arguments that raw milk is also beneficial.
 Whilst we acknowledge the concerns of our own Food safety Authority and in our info-links section you can read a wide variety of information from different sources to include their concerns; we also felt it was important to add this section to our site.

-Also annotated below, but deserving of its own section is the Report from the First Annual Raw Milk Conference held in Prague in May 2011
+Also annotated below, within our article on nutritional benefits of raw milk – but deserving of its own section on this page, is the Report from the First Annual Raw Milk Conference held in Prague in May 2011

 A recently published study of over 8,300 children in rural parts of continental Europe found a significant reduction in asthma development of 41% for raw milk drinkers.
 They were also half as likely to develop hay fever as those who drank shop bought or boiled milk.
 This research has linked the benefits to whey proteins in the milk which are destroyed in the process of pasteurisation (1).

 The first raw milk conference was recently held in Prague.
 Some of the study results included significant reductions in asthma, atopy and allergies in children who drink raw milk.
 In most of these studies the children drinking raw milk lived on a farm.
 The children in the control groups usually lived in rural areas but drank shop bought, pasteurised milk (2).

 A small study has shown children who are allergic to shop bought milk and react immediately to its consumption are able to tolerate raw milk without experiencing any adverse affects (2).